 US 101 will take you to Ventura.
 If you are heading north, take the exit at Victoria Avenue and follow park signs.
 If you are heading south, take Seaward Avenue.
 The Visitor Center is located on Spinnaker Drive.
 It’s a great place to start and find out information on boat schedules.

 There is no entrance fee into the park.
-There is a $15 a night charge for camping on the islands.
-Keep in mind most boat trip to the islands do charge fares.
+There is a per night charge for camping on the islands.
+Keep in mind most boat trips to the islands do charge fares.

 Trips to islands require advanced planning.
 Take all necessities, especially food and water, as well as extra clothing.